 It is true that higher priced shoes are often made from high-quality materials, but you can definitely find a good pair of durable, supportive shoes for your child that is reasonably priced.

 If you feel like it’s time to provide your children with a pair of good quality, durable shoes that will hold up properly, then please find below a selection of the most durable kids’ shoes that I have fitted before.
+The first two styles are made by the shoe company Keen, and they are the most durable one that I have fitted before.
+Click on the image to see what other colors these styles are available in.

 This selection of shoes fit “true to size”, which means that you need to provide your toddlers with a half a size longer of the size that they measured in the Brannock device (standard foot measuring tool) in order to allow for growing room.